GStreamer/gstreamer/subprojects/gst-docs/markdown/additional/design/interlaced-video.md

 (`GST_CAPS_FEATURE_FORMAT_INTERLACED`) to ensure backwards compatibility for the new mode.

-The frame rate in the caps still signals the frame rate, so the notional field rate will be twice the frame rate from the caps (see `GST_VIDEO_INFO_FIELD_RATE_N`).
+The frame rate in the caps still signals the *frame* rate, so the notional *field* rate will be twice the frame rate from the caps (see `GST_VIDEO_INFO_FIELD_RATE_N`).

+In the same vein the width and height in the caps will indicate *frame* dimensions not field dimensions, meaning the height of the video data inside the buffers (1 field) will be half of the height in the caps.